BottleRocketStudios/iOS-DebugKit/README.md

                                         items: [.log(for: "Metrics", logService: metricsLogService), .log(for: "Notifications", logService: notificationsLogService)]))
 ```

 There are a variety of built in `DebugOption` presets, including displaying a build / version number, as well as a device APNS token.
 For custom actions, it is very easy to extend `DebugOption`.
-There are three types of `DebugOption` - action, selection and navigation.
+There are three types of `DebugOption` - action, selection and presentation.

 - Action: Selection of this item invokes some kind of action determined by a handler
 - Selection: Selection of this item updates the selected state of the menu, useful for things like an environment picker
-- Navigation: Selection of this item causes a navigation push to a given view controller
+- Presentation: Selection of this item causes either a navigation push or modal presentation to a given view controller

 To implement the `crashTest()` item above, for example, would involve the following: